ONSdigital/SDG_11.2.1/docs/developers_guide.md

 To be able to contribute to the project via Git, you will need to add the email and user name associated to your account to the config file

     git config --global user.email "email"

     git config --global user.name "username"

+## Pre-commit hooks

+In this project, we use pre-commit hooks to stop us from accidentally uploading files to GitHub.
+We have the `.pre-commit-config.yaml` which has the set up for the pre-commit hooks you will need.
+However, to ensure that they are active, it is essential to set up pre-commit hooks.
+The instructions below follows [this guidance](https://pre-commit.com/).

+You should have pre-commit installed as it is part of `requirements.txt`.
+You can check this by writing

+    pip freeze
+on the command line which shows all the python packages installed in your virtual environment.
+If this has not installed, write:

+    pip install pre-commit

+To set up the git hook scripts from the `.pre-commit-config.yaml`, run:

+    pre-commit install

+Now this should have the hooks running when you try to commit.
+You can test this out by creating dummy data and trying to commit this to GitHub.